Shaher909/udacity-wd-course-4/README.md

 npm install
 ```

-2- To verify your setup is complete and correct
+2- To verify your setup is complete and correct:

 -- Run: `npm run build-dev` and you should be able to access the client via: http://localhost:3000/ (configured via webpack config)

 -- Run: `npm run build-prod` and `dist`folder should be created (you can delete the existing one of course beforehand)